Robust Principal Component Analysis: A Median of Means Approach: Abstract

 \section{Abstract}

 Principal Component Analysis (PCA) is a fundamental tool for data visualization, denoising, and dimensionality reduction.
 It is widely popular in Statistics, Machine Learning, Computer Vision, and related fields.
-However, PCA is well known to fall prey to the presence of outliers and often fails to detect the true underlying low-dimensional structure within the dataset.
-Recent supervised learning methods, following the Median of Means (MoM) philosophy, have shown great success in dealing with outlying observations without much compromise to their large sample theoretical properties.
-In this paper, we propose a PCA procedure based on the MoM principle.
-Called the \textbf{M}edian of \textbf{M}eans \textbf{P}rincipal \textbf{C}omponent \textbf{A}nalysis (MoMPCA), the proposed method is not only computationally appealing, but also achieves optimal convergence rates under minimal assumptions.
-In particular, we explore the non-asymptotic error bounds of the obtained solution via the aid of Vapnik-Chervonenkis theory and Rademacher complexity, while granting absolutely no assumption on the outlying observations.
-The efficacy of the proposal is also thoroughly showcased through simulations and real data applications.
+However, PCA is well-known to fall prey to outliers and often fails to detect the true underlying low-dimensional structure within the dataset.
+Following the Median of Means (MoM) philosophy, recent supervised learning methods have shown great success in dealing with outlying observations without much compromise to their large sample theoretical properties.
+This paper proposes a PCA procedure based on the MoM principle.
+Called the \textbf{M}edian of \textbf{M}eans \textbf{P}rincipal \textbf{C}omponent \textbf{A}nalysis (MoMPCA), the proposed method is not only computationally appealing but also achieves optimal convergence rates under minimal assumptions.
+In particular, we explore the non-asymptotic error bounds of the obtained solution via the aid of the Rademacher complexities while granting absolutely no assumption on the outlying observations.
+The derived concentration results are not dependent on the dimension because the analysis is conducted in a separable Hilbert space, and the results only depend on the fourth moment of the underlying distribution in the corresponding norm.
+The proposal's efficacy is also thoroughly showcased through simulations and real data applications.